Smoothed Graph Contrastive Learning via Seamless Proximity Integration: Related work

 The effectiveness of the GCL models depends on comparing each item with many negative points \cite{9157636}.
 However, relying on these negative examples is problematic, especially for graphs, where defining negative samples in a meaningful manner is particularly difficult.

-To address this challenge, several Graph contrastive learning methods have emerged that eliminate the need for explicit negative pairs.
-For instance, BGRL applies the BYOL method \cite{10.5555} to graphs as a GCL approach that doesn't depend on negative pairs \cite{thakoor2021bootstrapped}.
-Additionally, Graph Barlow Twins (GBT) utilizes a cross-correlation-based loss function instead of negative samples \cite{BIELAK2022109631}.
+Various models have explored different strategies to address the issue of negative pairs.
+For instance, BGRL applies the BYOL method \cite{10.5555} to graphs as a GCL approach that does not rely on negative pairs \cite{thakoor2021bootstrapped}.
+Similarly, Graph Barlow Twins (GBT) avoids the necessity for explicit negative pairs by utilizing a cross-correlation-based loss function \cite{BIELAK2022109631}.